bhauman/lein-figwheel/README.md

 >  **Build config notes**
 >
->  It's important to remember that figwheel can autobuild and reload multiple
+>  It's important to remember that figwheel can autobuild and reload
->  builds at the same time.
+>  multiple builds at the same time.
 It can also switch between builds
->  you are autobuilding.
-For this reason you need to supply the initial
+>  and focus on autobuilding one at a time.
+For this reason you need
+>  to supply the initial `:build-ids` to tell figwheel which builds
-> `:build-ids` to start building.
+>  you want to start building.
+It's also really helpful to supply your
->  It's also helpful to supply your `:advanced` builds because while you can't
+>  `:advanced` builds because while you can't autobuild them you can
->  autobuild them you can call `build-once` on them
+>  call `build-once` on them

 Assuming the above script is in `script/figwheel.clj` you can invoke it as follows: